jeremyButtler/freezeTB/included-programs.md

 Chapter seven: make your own monster

-A better picture of how freezeTB works might be gotten by showing how it would look if I used a bash script.
+To give a a better picture of how freezeTB works I made a shell script that should do the same task.
 This is for default settings only, since it is an example and I want to keep the script more simple.
-This has not been tested.
+Also, this has not been tested.

+Finally, the shell script will be slower, since these programs are built into freezeTB.

 You will need some programs from my bioTools repo( [https://github.com/jeremybuttler/bioTools]( https://github.com/jeremybuttler/bioTools)).
-These include ampDepth, filtsam, maskPrim, edClust, tbCon, rmHomo, and mapRead.
+These include ampDepth, filtsam, getLin, maskPrim, edClust, tbCon, rmHomo, and mapRead.

 ```
+#!/usr/bin/sh
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # SOF: Start Of File
 #   o sec01: